supersimplesuper/docs/website/docs/software_partners/index.md

 ## Getting started

 - [SuperAPI Overview](/software_partners/explanations/overview/index.html): This is the best starting point for understanding how SuperAPI works.
-- [Integration Guide](/software_partners/explanations/detailed_guide/index.html): A detailed guide for integrating your product with SuperAPI.

 ## Tutorials

 - Ready to go?
-Follow the tutorial on how to [integrate SuperAPI](/software_partners/integrate_super_api/detailed_guide/index.html).
+Follow the tutorial on how to [integrate SuperAPI](/software_partners/tutorials/integrate_super_api/index.html).

 ## How to guides